edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 # Command Line Interface (CLI)

-We provide a command-line interface (CLI) for Marblerun.
+We provide a command-line interface (CLI) for MarbleRun.
-This CLI allows you to install Marblerun on your cluster and interacts with the control plane through the Client API for all administrative tasks in the service mesh.
+This CLI allows you to install MarbleRun on your cluster and interacts with the control plane through the Client API for all administrative tasks in the service mesh.

 ## Installation

-To install the Marblerun CLI on your machine you can use our pre-built binaries.
+To install the MarbleRun CLI on your machine you can use our pre-built binaries.

 **For the current user**